-1: Clima 1: Climate Change - Danger for Cashews? cc Groups 1 & 2: Learners can circle the correct answers to the tasks.
+1: Climate Change - Danger for Cashews? cc Groups 1 & 2: Learners can circle the correct answers to the tasks.
 They have less materials for solving, for example there is only one world map.
-Group 3: Learners have to colour the countries Brazil, Nigeria and India.
+Group 3: Learners have to colour the countries Brazil, Ni- geria and India.
 They learn that cashews grow in these countries. © D/НоН They work in small groups or in pairs is very suitable for hard of hearing learners.
-It is important to ensure that learners can also work in other rooms with less people in order to reduce the noise volume and strengthen their working abilities. © VP The worksheet and the maps are available in large print on the DVD.
+It is important to ensure that learners can also work in other rooms with less people in order to reduce the noise volume and strengthen their working abilities. © VP The worksheet and the maps are available in large print on the DVD-ROM.

-2: South Africa - Cashew Land of the Future? © CC Groups 1 & 2: The task is simplified.
+2: South Africa - Cashew Land of the Future?
+CC CC Groups 1 & 2: The task is simplified.
 Learners only have one map of South Africa to solve the task.
-Group 3: After solving the puzzle, learners find out in which part of South Africa cashews can be grown. © D/HoH For presentation of results, it is advisable to support the spoken word with forms of visualisations (for example, a gallery walk) for hard-of hearing learners. © VP The worksheet and the maps are available in large print on the DVD.
+D/HoH For presentation of results, it is advisable to support the spoken word with forms of visualisations (for example, a gallery walk) for hard-of hearing learners. © VP The worksheet and the maps are available in large print on the DVD-ROM.